OntoData/ai_journal/instructions/instructions.md

 #### User Interactions

 - User can request summary of current journal entry
-- Summary preserves emotional tone and key insights
+- Summaries focus on key insights and patterns
-- Option for streaming or complete summary
+- Support for streaming or complete summary responses
 - Original content backup in inputs folder
+- Automatic transcription of audio before summarization

 #### Technical Requirements